Chanchal2125/It-is-For-Everyone/README.md

 - Do NOT remove other content.
 - Add your name to the <b>CONTRIBUTORS.md</b> file
 - Try to keep pull requests small to minimize merge conflicts.</li>

+# 📚 How to edit CONTRIBUTORS.md?
+- Add your name
+- Add your github profile link
+    - <a href="https://github.com/CODING-Enthusiast9857" target="_blank">Madhavi Sonawane.</a>

 # 🤩🤗 Getting Started